fixposition/fixposition_driver/README.md

 # Fixposition Odometry Converter

 An extra node is provided to help with the integration of the wheel odometry on your vehicle.
 This node is intended to be used as a middleware if you already have a topic with the wheel odometry values running on your system.
 At the moment, messages of the type `Twist`, `TwistWithCov` and `Odometry` are accepted.
 The x component of the velocity in the input messages is then extracted, converted, and republished to the `/fixposition/speed` topic, where they will be consumed by the VRTK2.
+If the param `use_angular` is selected, the z component of the angular velocity (yaw rate) of the input messages is also extracted and placed in the speed vector.

-_Please note that currently, the odometry converter only works for situations where the desired input odometry has just one value, i.e. the total vehicle speed.
+_Please note that currently, the odometry converter only works for situations where the desired input odometry has just one or two values, i.e. the total vehicle speed or the total vehicle speed and yaw rate.
 It also assumes that the x axis of the odometry output and the VRTK2 axis are aligned.
 For situations where all 4 inputs are desired, a custom converter is necessary._

 ## Input Parameters